The dried fruits and white seeds of black pepper, Piper nigrum

 Black pepper depends on a lot of rain splatter to encourage its many miniature blooms.
 A single, 3-inch inflorescence can produce up to 100 flowers.
 The flowers are followed by single-seeded berries that take approximately 6 to 7 months to mature.

 The chemical piperine, a part of the plant’s resistance against diseases and fungi, is responsible for black pepper’s spicy heat.
 It is derived both from the outer fruit and the seed.
-Black pepper contains between 4.6 and 9.7% piperine by mass, and white pepper has slightly more.
+Black pepper contains between 4.6 and 9.7% piperine by mass, while white pepper has slightly more.

 Black and white pepper both come from the same plant but they are harvested at different times and processed in different ways.
 And there are many variants of peppercorns, whose color, flavor and strength depend on location, soil and climate.